mmBs/mmbs.github.io/_posts/2018-09-25-android-7-tools.md

 categories: tools android
 ---

-# Lucky 7 new tools and plugins for Android developers & designers

 When I was writing my last article about [30 summertime Android libraries](https://medium.com/@mmbialas/30-summertime-android-libraries-and-tools-which-you-dont-want-to-miss-in-2018-fab053d69503), I also got to know some nice new tools and plugins, which I find helpful during my work.
 I would like to share them with you too.
 I hope you’ll enjoy it! 🔧 🔨